Extending and improving conical bicombings: Introduction

 \subsection{Acknowledgements}

 I am indebted to Paul Creutz, Urs Lang and Benjamin Miesch for helpful discussions.
-Parts of this work are contained in the author's 2019 doctoral thesis \cite{20.500.11850/398970}.
-I am thankful to Urs Lang for his great support over the last years.
+Moreover, I am indebted to the anonymous reviewer for several suggestions which improved the exposition of the article.
+Parts of this work are contained in the author's PhD thesis \cite{20.500.11850/398970}.